 Value Added Ratings - NJ state ratings of teachers' impact on gains in student learning are measured in one of two ways: by standardized test scores of the students in their classes (Student Growth Percentiles - SGP) or by a growth measure developed by teachers and approved by administrators (Student Growth Objective - SGO).
-(Back to Part 1)
+(Back to Table of Contents)

-The SGP and SGO data RUEPP anticipated receiving from the NJDOE would have been reflective of completers from the 2019-2020 school year who were employed in an NJ public school and evaluated as teachers the following school year (2020-2021).
-Unfortunately, as a result of the COVID-19 pandemic and the transition to virtual / remote education across the state, most teachers did not receive a summative rating and thus SGP and SGO data was not provided by the NJDOE.
-However, previous years of SGP and SGO data have indicated RUEPP completers have a positive impact on P-12 student learning based on standardized test measures and ability to achieve expected student growth.
-Rutgers traditional initial licensure recent graduates and alternate route completers have been rated Highly Effective or Effective at comparable rates to each other and CEAS and CE holders statewide.
-An excerpt of the NJDOE EPP Performance Report follows.
+The SGP and SGO data RUEPP received from the NJDOE is reflective of completers from the 2020-2021 school year who were employed in an NJ public school and evaluated as teachers two school years later (2022-2023).
+RUEPP completers have a positive impact on P-12 student learning based on standardized test measures and ability to achieve expected student growth.
+Rutgers traditional initial licensure (degree program) graduates and alternate route completers have been rated Highly Effective or Effective at comparable rates to each other and CEAS and CE holders statewide, though this year the data for the Alternate Route completers is suppressed, as the NJDOE suppresses data when N < 10.
+This is evident in the comparison table below, with Rutgers rates highlighted in green.
+The NJDOE EPP Performance Reports for Rutgers degree program (CEAS) completers, CEAS holders statewide, and CE holders statewide are available here.
+While the NJDOE does not create program-specific CE completer reports anymore, they provided the underlying evaluation data needed to populate the summary table due to our collaborative relationship.